 - UPF rating for reliable sun protection.

 Good rain hats are lightweight, packable, easily adjustable, provide cooling, breathability, and ventilation.
-They’re great for a variety of outdoor activities such as hiking, fishing, travel or everyday wear in sunny, wet or windy conditions.
+Outdoor Research makes great rain hats suited for a variety of outdoor activities such as hiking, fishing, travel or everyday wear in sunny, wet or windy conditions.

 Don’t underestimate the importance of headwear.
 Choose it according to the current weather conditions, the expected weather conditions, and your personal preferences.
 The best way to select an outdoor wardrobe is to gain experience and judgment by trial and error, sticking with the clothing strategies that provide the most comfort.